If you’re starting a healthy eating plan or diet, you’ll most likely be told to give up coffee. It’s always been thought to be bad for you.

-- Heart health – hang on, isn’t caffeine supposed to increase your blood pressure?
-Well it does raise it initially, but some studies suggest that when caffeine is consumed as coffee, blood pressure elevations are small and coffee beans actually have a protective effect on blood vessels.
-They act as anti-oxidants, reducing harmful cholesterol.
+- Heart health – coffee beans actually have a protective effect on blood vessels.
+They act as antioxidants, reducing harmful cholesterol.
 Research suggests 2 cups a day are heart protective.

 - Diabetes – many studies have linked coffee with improved glucose metabolism and insulin secretion.

-- Cancer – studies suggest moderate coffee intake can be protective against several types of cancer.
+- Cancer – studies suggest moderate intake can be protective against several types of cancer.

-- Brain health – we know that coffee makes you more alert, but new research suggests it actually protects against dementia and Parkinsons Disease.
+- Brain health – we know that caffeine makes you more alert, but new research suggests it can actually protect against Dementia and Parkinsons Disease.

 - Depression – coffee might also benefit our mental health.
 Caffeine stimulates dopamine and adrenalin, giving us a mental boost.
 4 cups or more per day has been linked to a 20% reduced risk of depression versus those who drank 1 cup per week.

-- Liver disease – while the liver has to break down caffeine, coffee itself can be protective against cirrhosis, non alcoholic fatty liver disease and Hepatitis C.
+- Liver disease – while the liver has to break down caffeine, the antioxidant content can be protective against cirrhosis, non alcoholic fatty liver disease and Hepatitis C.

 - Caffeine stimulates cortisol, our stress hormone.
-And if you are stressed already, you may be relying on coffee for your energy hit – a vicious cycle which can be addictive.
-High cortisol can inhibit thyroid and sex hormone function causing symptoms such as fatigue, PMS, depression, weight gain, infertility, poor immunity and digestive issues.
+And if you are stressed already, you may be relying on your cuppa for your energy hit – a vicious cycle which can be addictive.

-- The beneficial chlorogenic acid in coffee may increase homocysteine levels, an indicator for increased risk of heart disease.
+- The beneficial chlorogenic acid may increase homocysteine levels, an indicator for increased risk of heart disease.

-- Caffeine can cause loss of minerals such as calcium, magnesium, iron and potassium.
+- Caffeine can increase loss of minerals such as calcium, magnesium, iron and potassium.
 It may also inhibit absorption of Vitamin D and B vitamins.

 - Caffeine can interfere with detoxification in the liver of medications and toxins.
-Certain medications are poorly absorbed with coffee (eg thyroxine and some antidepressants).
+Certain medications are also poorly absorbed (eg Thyroxine and some antidepressants).

-- Modern day coffee is often loaded with milk and served with a muffin or other carb-loaded treat.
-This will cause a huge insulin surge and wipe out any benefits from the coffee bean!
-Best to drink your coffee neat (or with a small amount of organic milk), alone or with protein.
+Modern-day coffee is often loaded with milk or sugar and served with a muffin or other carb-loaded treat.
+This will cause a huge insulin surge and wipe out any benefits from the bean!
+Best to drink it neat, organic, alone (or with a small amount of organic milk) or with protein.